khaors/geocompr/main.md

 Let's take a look at two examples of raster transformation - using categorical and continuous data.

 Land cover data are usually represented by categorical maps.
-The `nlcd2011.tif` file provides information for a small area in Utah, USA obtained from [National Land Cover Database 2011](https://www.mrlc.gov/nlcd2011.php).
+The `nlcd2011.tif` file provides information for a small area in Utah, USA obtained from [National Land Cover Database 2011](https://www.mrlc.gov/nlcd2011.php) in the NAD83 / UTM zone 12N CRS.

 ```r